-Frances Spalding recently spoke at the International Conference on Biography in Britain and Germany: Comparing Theories and Practices, organised by Queen Mary University of London and its Centre for Anglo-German Cultural Relations.
+Frances Spalding recently spoke to the Friends of the National Museum Wales and to the Friends of the Geffrye Museum.
+Further talks are listed under Articles and Events.
 Her biography of Vanessa Bell, now an I.B.Tauris paperback, is available in German with Nostrum Verlag.
 Likewise her Virginia Woolf: Art, Life and Vision, published by the National Portrait Gallery, London, is available in German with Sieveking Verlag.
-Two other new books are John Minton, co-authored with Simon Martin and published by Pallant House, Chichester, to coincide with a centenary exhibition of this artist’s work; and The Illustrated Letters of Virginia Woolf, selected and introduced by Frances Spalding, published by the National Trust.
+Another recent book is John Minton: A Centenery, co-authored with Simon Martin and published by Pallant House, Chichester; and another is The Illustrated Letters of Virginia Woolf, selected and introduced by Frances Spalding, published by the National Trust and Pavilion Books.

 Other books currently available by Frances Spalding include Whistler (Phaidon Press), Duncan Grant (Pimlico), Dance till the Stars Come Down: John Minton (Lund Humphries), Gwen Raverat: Friends, Family and Affections (Harvill Press), Prunella Clough: regions unmapped (Lund Humphries) and The Bloomsbury Group (in the National Portrait Gallery’s “Insight” series), and John Piper, Myfanwy Piper: Lives in Art (Oxford University Press).